martius-lab/dominic/README.md

    wandb login
    ```

+### Optional
+1. Open the project with PyCharm and choose python interpreter as poetry.
+2. Configure PyCharm Run/Debug setting.
-9. (optional) Configure pycharm by setting the environment variables (important)
+   by setting the environment variables (important)
    ```
    PYTHONUNBUFFERED=1;WANDB_USERNAME=<your-wandb-username>
    ```

-10. Other troubleshooting
+3. Other troubleshooting
      To fix the following error:
      ```
      ImportError: libpython3.8m.so.1.0: cannot open shared object file: No such file or directory